ZeroTheCat72/ScriptDSA/readME.md

 ## Planned Features:

 * add default problems to the main script, currently only 2, with one of them being a Mockup.
+* add ability to review a question and its Run Cases.

 ## How do I use this script?